 The bill prohibits insurers or hospital or medical service corporations from requiring supervision, signature, or referral by any other healthcare provider as a condition of reimbursement for CHW services, except when those requirements are also applicable to other categories of healthcare providers.
 Additionally, it states that no insurer, hospital or medical service corporation, or patient may be required to pay for duplicate services rendered by both a CHW and any other healthcare provider.

-Certain types of insurance coverage, including hospital confinement indemnity, disability income, accident only, long-term care, limited benefit health, specified disease indemnity, sickness or bodily injury or death by accident, and other limited benefit policies, are exempt from these requirements.
+However, the provisions of this act do not apply to insurance coverage providing benefits for hospital confinement indemnity, disability income, accident only, long-term care, limited benefit health, specified disease indemnity, sickness or bodily injury or death by accident, or other limited benefit policies.
 The provisions of this act are set to take effect on January 1, 2026.